PeterNaydenov/data-pool/README.md

   * 3: There is store 'demo' with a property 'name'
   * Will overwrite the property 'name' with 'Peter'
   * Validation function is optional.
 Will not work during initialization.
 Once is set up, it will be called.
+  * Trying to provide a new validation function will be ignored.
   */

  // Validation is already setted for ['name', 'demo'] and will be used on every change request let second = pool.set ( ['name', 'demo'], 'Ivan' )
  // second => false
- // Name 'Ivan' will not pass the validation function and will return false.
+ // Name 'Ivan' will not pass the validation and will return false.
 No changes will be made in the store.